College of Extended and Global Education

 International Extension Programs

-International Extension Programs (IEP) is a division within the College of Extended and Global Education that offers programs for international students and clients.
+International Extension Programs (IEP) is a division within the College of Extended and Global Education that offers programs for international students and clients on a self-support basis.
 Participants from across the world attend IEP credit or non-credit courses and programs that can be customized in content and length.

 The English Language Program (ELP)